 Crassula elegans subsp. namibensis (Friedr.)
 Toelken

-Crassula elegans subsp. namibensis is a form of the very variable Crassula elegans.
-It is a sprawling, perennial, leaf-succulent, up to 3.2 inches (8 cm) tall, with tough, slightly woody base.
-The leaves are ovate, broadly triangular in section, closely packed so that internodes are usually not visible, glabrous, covered with papillae, green to brownish red to deep red in full sun, up to 0.6 inch (1.5 cm) long and up to 0.3 inch (8 mm) wide.
-It produces loose, rounded thyrse at the stem apex with peduncle up to 2.4 inches (6 cm) long, covered with recurved hairs.
-The flowers are very small, tubular, white, cream, beige or yellowish often fading to brown.
-The flowers keep going from autumn to winter.
+Crassula elegans subsp. namibensis is a succulent plant with a fleshy or slightly woody base and short, much-branched stems and fleshy leaves tightly packed in opposite pairs.
+It grows up to 3.2 inches (8 cm) tall.
+Leaves are ovate, broadly triangular in cross-section, covered with coarse rounded papillae, up to 0.6 inches (1.5 cm) long and up to 0.3 inches (8 mm) wide.
+They are green, becoming brownish red or deep red in full sun.
+The plant produces loose, rounded thyrse at the stem apex with an up to 2.4 inches (6 cm) long peduncle covered with recurved hairs.
+Tiny flowers are tubular, white, cream, beige or yellowish, often fading to brown, and appear from fall to winter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).